From Mizahar Lore

 The King of the Isur is the one who rightfully claims the bloodline closest to Izurdin.
 With most records of heritage now lost, those of the Sultros family are the ones closest to Izurdin and thus carry the royal blood.
 The other Lords are also descendants of the known noble families and thus their offspring will carry on their titles.

 Each clan maintains its own citadel in the old Kitrean mountains.
-These citadels are located between five and ten miles from one another and operate as a self-sufficient, fortified city with Sultros being the largest.
+These citadels are located between five and ten days from one another and operate as a self-sufficient, fortified city with Sultros being the largest.
 Although led by specific clans, members of all clans can be found living in each citadel.
 This is a change from the past when most clans did not intermingle with each other nearly as much.

 Sultros Clan - The Sultros clan is considered the ruling clan of the Isur; the one carrying divine blood.
 They carry themselves as noble and commanding and are expert engineers and architects.
 They are responsible for the majority of the construction of the city of Sultros.
 They lead the remains of the Isur nation from that city.
 Due to their nature, they are often found in positions of influence and leadership.
 The color of their arms are almost always some variation of red which they claim is proof of the God’s blood running through their veins.
 The Lord of the Sultros clan is also the King of the Isur.